 The University of Buenos Aires is one of South America’s most important educational institutions thanks to its renowned professors, tough admission process and most importantly for many students, free tuition.

 Founded in 1821, this historic university has produced some of Argentina’s most influential figures.
 Today, it continues to be a center for learning and culture.
 Visit UBA to admire its stunning architecture and take a stroll through its lush grounds, an inspiring experience for any traveler.

 Explore El Ateneo Grand Splendid

-El Ateneo Grand Splendid is one of the most beautiful bookstores in the world.
-This iconic building was originally constructed as a theatre in 1919.
+El Ateneo Grand Splendid is one of the most beautiful bookstores in the world, originally constructed as a theater in 1919.
 Today it has been transformed into an incredible bookstore fit for a king.